TosbackCgusBridge-Bot/CGUs-versions/Bored/Privacy Policy.md

 mlns="http://www.w3.org/1999/xhtml" xml:lang="en">.

 Bored?
-Play Free online Games, Fun Stuff to do @bored.com BORED.COM Follow @boredcom
+Play Free online Games, Fun Stuff to do @bored.com BORED.COM

 *   Popular Games
 *   Stickman
 *   Shooting
 *   Puzzle
 *   Escape
-*   Point &.
-Click
+*   PNC
-*   Girls
+*   Funny Pix

-Funny Pictures Animations Top Rated Games Fun Sites Dumb Sites Humor Sites Strategy Action Privacy Policy
+Animations Top Rated Games Fun Sites Dumb Sites Humor Sites Strategy Action Girls Privacy Policy

 We value the trust you place in us and we are committed to safeguarding your privacy.
 Bored.com ("Bored" or the "Site") is operated by Bored.com Ltd ("we", "us" or "Bored") and is designed to be a fun and entertaining free computer gaming site.